 The General Counsel

-The General Counsel serves as the Colleges’ chief legal officer and represents the Colleges on all legal matters.
+The General Counsel, Lou Guard serves as the Colleges’ chief legal officer and represents the Colleges on all legal matters.
 This representation includes providing legal services and advice to the Board of Trustees, President, cabinet and divisions, and all other duly authorized representatives of the Colleges acting in their capacity for the Colleges.
 The General Counsel is exclusively responsible for retaining outside counsel and supervises all such professional services with the goal of minimizing costs to the institution.

 The goal of the General Counsel is to advance the mission of the Colleges by providing effective, timely, strategic and thoughtful legal advice in support of the Colleges’ mission.

-As Assistant Secretary to the Board, Lou is elected by the Board of Trustees pursuant to the Colleges’ Bylaws.
+As Assistant Secretary to the Board, Guard is elected by the Board of Trustees pursuant to the Colleges’ Bylaws.
 The Assistant Secretary provides governance advice to the Board of Trustees and is the institutional record-keeper.
 The Assistant Secretary directs and manages strategic and logistical support to the Board with the assistance of the Director of Board and Community Relations.

 About the General Counsel